 A static report that's based on your report criteria.
 Any time you run a report, we'll present a static Snapshot of campaign performance data up to that point in time.
 Snapshots can be scheduled, shared, or exported.

 A representation of aggregated performance data across all the campaigns in your report.
-List segments you add to your report appear below the Baseline, so you can see how specific subscriber sets compare to overall audience engagement.
+List segments you add to your report appear after the Baseline, so you can see how specific subscriber sets compare to overall audience engagement.

 Conditions and groups of conditions